briatte/srqm/README.md

 [jg]: http://joelgombin.fr/
 [ip]: http://ipetev.org/

 The course requires a working copy of [Stata][stata].
-Instructions to set up your computer for the course are provided in the introduction of the _Stata Guide_ and repeated in class.
+Instructions to set up your computer for the course are provided in the introduction of the course handbook and repeated in class.

 [stata]: http://www.stata.com/